Skip to main content Skip to main navigation

 Preferred Citation

-Identification of item, date (if known); Alfred and Lucille Kolkin papers, ARC.048, Box and Folder number; Brooklyn Historical Society.
+Identification of item, date (if known); Alfred and Lucille Kolkin papers, ARC.048, Box and Folder number; Center for Brooklyn History, Brooklyn Public Library.

 Immediate Source of Acquisition